markgab/spfx-lit/README.md

 SCSS modules work as they would in any web part, SPFx loads the styles at the top of the page.
 However, for better or worse, Lit components are protected from external styles by the shadow DOM.
 Lit **does** provide a loader to inject SCSS into the components, but I was unable to get this to work with SPFx using [Microsofts recommended method](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/toolchain/extending-webpack-in-build-pipeline).
 If someone figures it out, please let me know!

-Fortunately, with the shadow DOM, SCSS module class name hashing is rendered obsolete.
+So SCSS modules are not functioning well.
+However this is not a huge loss, fortunately with the shadow DOM, SCSS module class name hashing is rendered obsolete since all web component styles are encapsulated away from the rest of the DOM.

-It is worth noting that SCSS can still be used to translate Fabric UI theme variables into CSS variables that could still affect the styles into the shadow DOM like this.
+It is worth noting that a SCSS file can still be useful to translate Fabric UI theme variables into CSS variables that could still affect the styles into the shadow DOM like this.
 ```scss
 @import '~@microsoft/sp-office-ui-fabric-core/dist/sass/SPFabricCore.scss';